'Reclaiming narratives' for Black History Month 2024

 Open to students and staff this workshop is an opportunity to create culturally rich poems and explore languages, with the guidance of creative tutors from The Windows Project.
 Mother Tongue Game Workshop – Writing Tutors will guide participants through the Mother tongue game to create poems combining languages from Black cultures as groups or individually.
 The game encourages participants to connect with their roots and express themselves in languages they might speak at home.
 There are a choice of two dates to take part in the workshop.
 Register for the workshop here.

-Student Futures: Networking Coffee Morning for Ethically Diverse Students.
+Student Futures: Networking Coffee Morning for Ethnically Diverse Students.

 Tuesday 22 October, 10am to 12noon, Byrom Street Careers Zone